CarlosNG93/monorepo/README.md

     npx prisma generate --schema=./packages/api/prisma/schema.prisma

-### Start the API Server

-To start the API server, run the following command from the root of the monorepo:

-    yarn workspace api run dev

-This will start the Fastify server on port 3000 and it will be ready to accept requests.

 ### Running Tests

-To run tests inside the Docker container, use the following command:
+To run tests inside the container, use the following command:

-    docker-compose run app npm test --prefix packages/api
+    npm test

 This will execute the tests defined in the `packages/api` directory within the Docker environment.